thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Enables the toolbar action for a tab.
-By default, toolbar actions are enabled.
+Enables the messageDisplayAction for a tab.
+By default, messageDisplayActions are enabled.

 .. api-header::
    :label: Parameters